Jrayp/Moku/README.md

 It is recommended to give your tile types simple descriptive names (keys).
 The value associated with the type is a reference to that types base tile position on the tile sheet.
 Here the `PLAINS` types base tile occupies position `1` on the tile sheet, the `PLATEAU` type position `49`, and the `OCEAN` type position `97`.

-Create a moku map from your defold tilemap.
+Create a Moku map from your defold tilemap.
 Assuming your tilemap is named `my_tilemap` and is attached to the gameobject `map_go`:

 ```lua
 my_new_map = moku.new_from_tilemap("map_go#my_tilemap", 32, 32, tile_types)